 Another article on my blog a week apart from the last one?
-Unbelieveable, I am on holiday, this is why I’ve got the time for writing.
-I love this blog so much because it’s part of me, an extension of my life that helps to fulfil my purpose of elevating others.
+Unbelievable, I am on holiday, this is why I’ve got the time for writing.
+I love this blog so much because it’s part of me, an extension of my life that helps to fulfill my purpose of elevating others.
 So, I do miss writing regularly but I have to be mindful of my energy and time!
 Sorry, not sorry!
 All right, let’s get started.
 Laziness does not exist by Dr Devon Prince is the title of a book I started reading a few days ago.
 I got immediately caught up!

 The book offers a different perspective on productivity and the idea of laziness.
-It dismantles the notion of worth based on job performances, hustling culture and seeing rest as a form of laziness.
+It dismantles the notion of worth based on job performances, hustling culture, and seeing rest as a form of laziness.
 In fact, toxic society instructs people with the idea that all your time from 6 o’clock in the morning until midnight has to be filled with activities.
 Rest and relaxation are seen as shameful wastes of time.
 With the arrival of social media, not only we compare ourselves to friends and people we know personally, we also start looking at complete strangers on the internet and get upset when the routine of real life doesn’t match the highlights reels of someone else’s Instagram feed.
 ABSOLUTE BOLLOCKS.

 The book has an educated adult audience in mind, people like me with academic degrees, generally overachievers who take on extra responsibilities to “prove” they have it all.